Magee, Jackson lead No. 22 Wofford past ETSU 81-72

 “Break his legs?
 I don’t know,” Forbes said.

 Magee scored 26 points on 6-of-7 shooting from beyond the arc, power forward Cameron Jackson added 20 points and seven rebounds, and No. 22 Wofford beat East Tennessee State 81-72 on Sunday to advance the Southern Conference Tournament championship game.
-The top-seeded Terriers (28-4) will play either UNC Greensboro or Furman on Monday night.
+The top-seeded Terriers (28-4) will play Furman on Monday night.

 Magee, the Southern Conference player of the year, made 10 of 14 shots from the field including two remarkable 3s on which he twisted almost 180 degrees in the air to make the shot.